-Famous for its touristic complexes and exotic beaches, the small island of Boracay are outlined by white powdery sand beaches and lavish vegetation.
+Famous for its touristic complexes and exotic beaches, the small island of Boracay is a travel destination outlined by white powdery sand beaches and lavish vegetation.
 Accessible from Kalibo International Airport and Caticlan Airport, boats will get you there from $2, combined with a shared van ride from $4.
 Ferries are also available from $17.
 Once there, the popular e-Trikes (tricycles) charge $0.20 per passenger.

 Boracay Key Information